Read This First

 Prompt 2: Discuss the major philosophy of science controversies emergent of the notion of “ explanation “.

-The central claim is this: The notion of “explanation” in the philosophy of science has sparked several significant controversies.
+In plain terms: The notion of “explanation” in the philosophy of science has sparked several significant controversies.

 The DN model, which posits explanation as a deductive argument from laws and initial conditions, has faced significant criticism.
 Critics argue that it is too restrictive, unable to account for statistical explanations, historical explanations, or explanations in fields like biology.
 This has led to the development of alternative models, such as causal-mechanical, unificationist, and pragmatic approaches.